mcharper/nextlify/content/projects.md

 ---
 title: Projects
 lead1: |
   Here are some of the projects I've been working on over the last few years.
-  I have details of my experience going further back on my LinkedIn profile.
-  For a more traditional CV please contact me.
+  Most of my work is on web applications for organisations' private use rather than public-facing websites.
 lead2: |
-  Here are some of the projects I've been working on over the last few years.
-  I have details of my experience going further back on my LinkedIn profile.
-  For a more traditional CV please contact me.
+  You can find about my experience further back on my LinkedIn profile.
+I can also supply a comprehensive CV in PDF format if required.
+The best way to contact me for this is via LinkedIn.
 projects:
   - codeName: jlr_icreate
     name: Engineering Change Management System